Do Salt Water Pools Need Chemicals? Complete Guide

 Algaecides and Clarifiers

 While proper chlorine levels prevent most algae issues, backup algaecides can be helpful during equipment failures or extreme weather.
 Polyquat-based algaecides work well with salt systems without interfering with chlorine production.
+Avoid copper-based algaecides as they can damage salt cells.

 Testing and Maintenance Schedule